Qwetzxl/Qwetzxl/README.md

 - 👋 Hi, I’m @Qwetzxl
-- Projects: freemiumtv.tk, doubtless game
+- Projects: freemiumtv.tk, and a game called Doubtless
 - You can @ me on Tiwtter.com at qwetzxl, currently i do not have a support discord

 <!---